Guadalupe Sabio

 Guadalupe Sabio Buzo (born 4 June 1977) is a Spanish scientist and Professor at the Spanish National Cardiovascular Research Centre, which is part of the Carlos III Health Institute.
-Her research considers stress-activated kinases and the development of diseases associated with obesity.
+Her research focuses on stress-activated kinases and the development of diseases associated with obesity.
 She was awarded the Princess of Girona Foundation Scientist Prize in 2012 and selected as one of the Top 100 Women Leaders in Spain in 2017.

 Early life and education

 Sabio was born in Badajoz in 1977.
 She attended the Colegio del Santo Ángel and the Institute of San Fernando.
 She studied veterinary sciences at the University of Extremadura, and graduated in 2000 with an extraordinary award.
 She has said that she chose to study veterinary science as she liked animals very much, and that this could help her understand the origins of diseases.
 She moved to the United Kingdom for her doctoral studies, where she joined the University of Dundee as a Medical Research Council European graduate student.
 She completed her doctorate on p38 delta kinases in 2005.
 Whilst her PhD had taught her how to research in vitro, Sabio was keen to translate her research into mouse models.
 She joined the research group of Roger Davis at the Howard Hughes Medical Institute where she studied the impact of stress on kinases proteins.
 In 2009 she was awarded Santiago Ramón y Cajal funding to join a biotechnology laboratory in Spain.